 Start by identifying your current forex markup.
 Pull your last international payout statement and compare the exchange rate you received against the mid-market rate on that date.
 The percentage difference represents your forex markup cost, often shocking business owners who discover 3-4% markups on transactions they believed carried minimal costs.

 Calculate your annual impact using straightforward mathematics.
-Take your total monthly cross-currency payouts and multiply by your forex markup percentage to find your monthly hidden cost.
+Multiply your total monthly cross-currency payouts by your forex markup percentage to find your monthly hidden cost.
 Multiply that figure by 12 for the annual projection.
 A company sending US$75,000 monthly with a 3% markup pays US$2,250 monthly, or US$27,000 annually, in pure, avoidable costs.

-Benchmark your situation against zero FX fees solutions.
+Benchmark your situation against zero-FX-fee solutions.
 Traditional banking forex markup ranges from 2-5%, while mid-market rate solutions operate at 0-0.4%.
 The difference represents your potential savings on every international payout.
 Most businesses discover that they’re leaving tens of thousands of dollars on the table annually, capital that could be used to fund hiring, marketing, or expansion instead of subsidizing banking profits.

 Watch for these red flags to indicate that you’re overpaying: